 Cons: Even if you read the US Passport Agency’s guidelines for passport photos carefully, there is no guarantee any photo will be accepted.
 It’s ultimately up to the agent that is processing your application.
 However, this app will give you the best chance of a successful and perfect passport photo.

 Walgreen’s, CVS, Rite-Aid and most other drug store chains offer passport photo services.
 The cost is usually around $15 for two photos.
 There is no guarantee your photo will meet the compliance guidelines and you may not like the way your photo looks.
 Still, most people use this option.

 The Pro’s: Ideally, the photographer has been trained and is aware of all the special requirements for passport photos.
 Plus, drug stores provide instant gratification, since your photos are ready in just a few minutes.

 The Cons: This option is more expensive than doing it yourself, retakes cost extra and the quality of the pictures can vary.
 Babies and toddlers can require multiple retakes to get pictures that comply with US Passport Agency regulations, and the charges can add up.

 Many post offices across the country are also US Passport Acceptance facilities and some of them offer passport photo services.
-You can look up the location nearest you here.

 Pros: Post office employees should be familiar with acceptance requirements for passport photos.
 Also, you can get your photo taken and turn in your application at the same time, so you’ll save a trip.